I'd been too late.

 "One more day won't hurt, then."

-"Didn't think.
-Besides, we've been marked in now, so at least we'll keep some attendance."
+"We've been marked in now, so at least we'll keep some attendance."

 "You amaze me."